 How Pam came to be a People Booster...

-And it works.
-Customers tell me they're still using my techniques years on and some have completely changed the way they work.
 Working out how you get stressed and what to do about it can be life changing.
-Add in some confidence and wellbeing tricks and you can change the culture of the workplace.
+Add in some confidence and wellbeing tricks and you can change the culture of a whole workplace.

-But you know aside from all of that, when people tell me that as a result of attending a conference or workshop with me they've begun to treat themselves well, stayed calm under challenging circumstances, dared to go for promotion or healed from burnout or health problems, that I really feel I've achieved something.
+When people say that as a result of hearing me at a conference or workshop, they've started to take care of themselves, stayed calm under challenging circumstances, dared to go for a promotion or healed from burnout or health problems, that's when I really feel I've achieved something.
 That's when I know I was right not to get back on that minibus!